Skip to main content

 Practical information

-- Attendance at reception.
+• Meet at reception.

-- Coffee and tea are served.
+• Coffee and tea are served.

-Mother and Child (Photo: Anne Sidsel Herdlevær)
+Mother and child (Photo: Anne Sidsel Herdlevær)

-Senior Liv Ellingsen
+Senior Physician Liv Ellingsen

 The Norwegian Museum of Science and Technology foundation